 While some pop-ups are okay, intrusive interstitials are the ones that are not okay.
 Intrusive interstitials refer to the pop-ups that get in the way of content for a mobile user.
 Google considers these harmful to the user experience and can negatively impact your rankings.

 According to Google, here are some examples of pop-ups to avoid:

 What type of pop-ups are okay?
 Google gives these examples:

 When Google gives us clues as to what’s in an algorithm update, we listen.
 While no one knows how significant this algorithm update will be, we do know there will be winners and losers as a result.
 If you want to improve the user experience of your site, increase rankings, and conversions, make sure that you’re prepared for the Page Experience update.

-If you are looking for website help, we invite you to contact us for an exploratory discussion.
+If you are looking for website help from an experienced medical SEO company, we invite you to contact us for an exploratory discussion.

 Marketing a healthcare organization can be challenging - even painful if you don't approach it with the right knowledge, tools, and guidance.
 By reading about mistakes and lessons others have learned the hard way, you can boost your marketing effectiveness and take a shortcut to success.
 Discover how to avoid these "Seven Deadly Sins".
 Plus, join over 30,000 of your fellow healthcare providers with a free subscription to our Insight Newsletter.